jevenghi/dentmarkNODEjs/README.md

 2. Install Node.js if you haven't already.
 You can download it [here](https://nodejs.org/en).
 4. Navigate to the project directory in your terminal.
 5. Run `npm install` to install all dependencies.
-6. Run `npm install -g nodemon` to install the Node.js package nodemon globally on your system.
+6. Run `npm install -g nodemon` to install the Node.js package 'nodemon' globally on your system.
 Nodemon is a utility tool that helps in development by automatically restarting the Node.js application whenever changes are made to the files in the directory.

 #### Running the Project
 Once you have installed the dependencies, you can start the project in either Development or Production environment: